Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cáo buộc Iran xâm phạm không phận, Pakistan gửi công hàm phản đối

 In the early morning of January 17 (local time), Pakistan's Ministry of Foreign Affairs issued a statement accusing neighboring Iran of violating its airspace.
-The statement was issued hours after Iranian state media reported that two bases of the Jaish al Adl militant group were attacked by missiles on January 16.
+The statement was issued a few hours after Iranian state media reported that two bases of the Jaish al Adl militant group were attacked by missiles on January 16.

 Pakistan's foreign ministry did not mention the location of the attack or the nature of the airspace violation, but said it had sent a protest note to Tehran and that the Iranian ambassador in Islamabad had been summoned.